 Weight: 7 ounces

-For the 2020 model, Motorola didn't change the two key features.
+For the 2020 model, Motorola didn't change those two key features.
 The Moto G Power still has the 5,000-mAh battery that helped the previous version of this phone outlast the competition.
-And you can get the Moto G Power for the same $249 price as before.
+And at the time of its launch, you could get the Moto G Power for the same $249 price as before.

 If you hate paying big bucks for your smartphones, you really should consider the Moto G Power, even when taking budget options from Apple, Google and OnePlus into consideration.
 While battery life remains the main selling point here, our Moto G Power review found enough additional benefits like solid performance and good-for-their-price cameras that make this phone even more of a steal than it was before.
 About the only reason not to consider this model is that there's a newer version — the Moto G Power (2021) — which also lasts a long time on a charger and comes in a cheaper version.